4tronix/PiDie/readme.txt

 Scratch Programs:
-testLEDs.sb	Uses the number keys on keyboard to turn same number LED on and off testButtons.sb	Switches on the LED next to each button when the button is pressed Simon_SDM.sb	A complete Simon game: By Sjoerd Dirk Meijer - @fromScratchEd
+testLEDs.sb	Uses the number keys on keyboard to turn same number LED on and off testButtons.sb	Switches on the LED next to each button when the button is pressed Simon_SDM.sb	A complete Simon game: By Sjoerd Dirk Meijer - @fromScratchEd from http://scratch.mit.edu/projects/11939445/

 Python Demo: